 General Information - Provides monetary penalties that can be imposed upon a health care provider for knowingly and willfully making false statements or representations in connection with filing a claim seeking reimbursement from a federally funded health care program.
 In this act, the definition of “knowingly” includes actual knowledge, deliberate ignorance and reckless disregard for the truth.
 Some examples of health care fraud have included: certifications and information, lack of medical necessity, duplicate claims for the same service, submitting claims for an excluded provider, inserting diagnosis codes not obtained from a physician or other authorized individual, etc. There is often some falsification of records to support improper billings.

-While Highmark Health Options believes it has confidential reporting and investigative processes in place, employees may consider pursuing under the anti-retaliatory provisions or the False Claims Act contained in 31 U.S.C Sec 3730 (h).
+While Highmark Health Options Duals believes it has confidential reporting and investigative processes in place, employees may consider pursuing under the anti-retaliatory provisions or the False Claims Act contained in 31 U.S.C Sec 3730 (h).
 These provisions protect workers from retaliation or other illegal treatment and provide ways to recover a share of monetary damages if such damages are awarded to the Federal Government if/when a lawsuit is settled.

 General Information - Provides civil and criminal penalties for individuals or entities that knowingly and willfully offer, pay, solicit or receive “remuneration” to induce the referral of business.
 Examples of “remuneration” include services (such as free testing or supplies) as well as items (such as cash, equipment, software, gifts, and other things of value).
 No bribes, kickbacks or other inappropriate payments should be offered or given to any person or entity for any reason including, but not limited to, the acquisition or retention of business.